icopy-site/awesome-cn/docs/awesome/awesome-jax.md

 - [Implementing NeRF in JAX by Soumik Rakshit and Saurav Maheshkar](https://wandb.ai/wandb/nerf-jax/reports/Implementing-NeRF-in-JAX--VmlldzoxODA2NDk2?galleryTag=jax) - A tutorial on 3D volumetric rendering of scenes represented by Neural Radiance Fields in JAX.
 - [Deep Learning tutorials with JAX+Flax by Phillip Lippe](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/JAX/tutorial2/Introduction_to_JAX.html) - A series of notebooks explaining various deep learning concepts, from basics (e.g. intro to JAX/Flax, activiation functions) to recent advances (e.g., Vision Transformers, SimCLR), with translations to PyTorch.
 - [Achieving 4000x Speedups with PureJaxRL](https://chrislu.page/blog/meta-disco/) - A blog post on how JAX can massively speedup RL training through vectorisation.
+- [Simple PDE solver + Constrained Optimization with JAX by Philip Mocz](https://levelup.gitconnected.com/create-your-own-automatically-differentiable-simulation-with-python-jax-46951e120fbb?sk=e8b9213dd2c6a5895926b2695d28e4aa) - A simple example of solving the advection-diffusion equations with JAX and using it in a constrained optimization problem to find initial conditions that yield desired result.

 <a name="books" />